cs3110/textbook/src/chapters/ds/amortized.md

   account again.
 So we can pay for the rehash.
 The accounts never go negative, because they always have either 0 or 1 credit.

-- **Banker's method, two-list queues:** When an element is added to the queue, save up 1 credit in its account.
+- **Banker's method, batched queues:** When an element is added to the queue, save up 1 credit in its account.
 When the back must be reversed, use the credit in each element to pay for the cons onto the front.
 Since elements enter at the back and transition at most once to the front, every element will